mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-2/pragmatic-programmer-2.md

 The point here is, small problems grow to become bigger problems without me noticing.
 I should fix the small problems immediately or I would be risking being the frog.

-Takeaway: Small problems grow to to become bigger problems.
-I should pay attention to fix my broken windows (small problems) immediately.
+Takeaway: **Small problems grow to to become bigger problems.
+I should pay attention to fix my broken windows (small problems) immediately.**

 ## Speak the same language

-.....Picture of different domain trying to communicate

 I have seen many conversations that go something like this:
 Engineer person: "I think X needs to be fixed in that way."